Contributing to GoodDollar

 Use individual feature branches for each separate piece of work.

 Code changes and tests accordingly.
-Writing good commit messages, making sure tests pass, maintaining coverage level, and following existing documentation.
+Writing good commit messages, making sure tests pass, maintaining coverage level and following existing documentation.

 Push to origin (fork) repository.

-Create a new pull request.
+Create a new PR following the pull request template.

 Work with maintainers on code review feedback.